jonnonz1/nz-statute-book/acts/public/2020/public-service-act-2020.md

   (b) the matters in the categories in subclause (2)﻿(a) that the chief executive considers are particularly relevant to the functions of their department.
 (5) Two or more chief executives may give a joint briefing that meets the requirements of this clause for each of the departments covered by the briefing.
 (6) Any agency in the State services may contribute to a briefing by a department or departments on subject matter relevant to the operation of their agency.
-(7) The Minister must present a copy of a briefing to the House of Representatives as soon as is reasonably practicable after receiving it.
+(7) The appropriate Minister must present a copy of a briefing to the House of Representatives as soon as is reasonably practicable after receiving it.

 ### 9 Public consultation
 (1) A chief executive must undertake public consultation on—